Comparing New Fortress Energy (NFE) & The Competition

 |2.30%

-New Fortress Energy has a beta of 1.63, suggesting that its stock price is 63% more volatile than the S&P 500.
-Comparatively, New Fortress Energy’s rivals have a beta of 0.87, suggesting that their average stock price is 13% less volatile than the S&P 500.
+New Fortress Energy has a beta of 1.63, suggesting that its share price is 63% more volatile than the S&P 500.
+Comparatively, New Fortress Energy’s rivals have a beta of 0.87, suggesting that their average share price is 13% less volatile than the S&P 500.

 Analyst Recommendations

-This is a summary of current ratings for New Fortress Energy and its rivals, as reported by MarketBeat.com.
+This is a breakdown of recent recommendations and price targets for New Fortress Energy and its rivals, as reported by MarketBeat.

 |Sell Ratings